 Other, less common, reasons for spinal cord injuries, such as slip and fall accidents, sporting injuries, or assaults and batteries, are each complicated areas of laws in their own rights, that require the expertise of an attorney to assist the victim in learning his or her rights and potential for full compensation.

 Spinal cord injuries are catastrophic, debilitating injuries requiring immediate and extensive medical care.
 Depending on the unique facts of the injury, a victim may be able be able to easily—or only with great difficulty—obtain compensation for the injury.
-Only a skilled attorney familiar with the myriad of laws at play can help to determine the best course of legal action.
+Only a skilled Spinal Cord Injury lawyer familiar with the myriad of laws at play can help to determine the best course of legal action.

 At the Thompson Law Offices, we understand that your ability to receive the medical care you need, your ability to support your family during your recovery and beyond, and even your peace of mind may depend on receiving the compensation you deserve.
 Our goal is always to recover the full value of your claim.

-If you’re ready to start fighting for your rights, request a free consultation.
+If you’re ready to start fighting for your rights, request a free consultation with one of our experienced spinal cord injury lawyers.